hugetim/nbstata/README.md

 ## Contributing

 `nbstata` is being developed using [nbdev](https://nbdev.fast.ai/).
-The “nbs” directory is where edits to the source code should be made.
-(The python code is then exported to the “nbdev” library folder.)
+The `/nbs` directory is where edits to the source code should be made.
+(The python code is then exported to the `/nbdev` library folder.)
 The one exception is `install.py`.

 The [@patch_to](https://fastcore.fast.ai/basics.html#patch_to) decorator